 Black, white, gray, fawn, red, brindle

-Strong, independent, affectionate, loyal to family, curious
+Strong, independent, affectionate, loyal, curious

 The Great Wolfhound is extremely loyal to their family members and will protect them at all costs if a threat is perceived.
 These dogs make great watchdogs if they are trained properly to do so.
 They love children, but their sheer size can become a hazard to young kids if they’re unsupervised.
 They may get along with other dogs, especially those that they live with.